ChristosPolydorou/craft-bots/Creating-an-Agent.md

 {'node': 85, 'state': 0, 'progress': -1, 'id': 121, 'target': None, 'resources': []}
 `

+If you want to check what actors your agent is allowed to interact with (e.g. a Limited Communication simulation has each actor with its own unique agent instead of one agent for all actors), then you can get a list of the ID's of actors your agent can use using:

+`self.api.agents`

 Each entity (that being: Actors, Nodes, Edges, Resources, Mine, Sites, Buildings, Tasks, and Commands) each have a unique, static ID.
 Knowing an ID is equivalent to have a reference to the object.
-To have a more indepth explaination of the dictionary layout, see below.
+To have a more in-depth explanation of the dictionary layout, see here.

 ## Sending Commands to Actors